jbenden/mod_clamav/README.md

 The ClamPort directive will configure the TCP port used to connect to the Clamd daemon process.
 If no ClamPort directive is configured, then the module will use the Clamd default TCP port of 3310.

+* ClamStream
+ * syntax: <ClamStream boolean>
+ * default: off
+ * context: server config, <virtualhost>, <global>, <directory>
+ * module: mod_clamav
+ * compatibility: 0.13rc3

+The ClamStream directive will enable the streaming of the uploaded file contents to the Clamd server using the INSTREAM protocol.
+This directive should be used when the Clamd server is on a different host than the ProFTPd server.
+If no ClamStream directive is configured, then the module will use the SCAN Clamd protocol.

 * ClamMinSize
  * syntax: <ClamMinSize integer [units]>